Peeragogy/Peeragogy.github.io/practice.md

 day* (standups), *once a week* (meetings), or *once a year* (conferences, festivals) are common variants.
-When the project is populated by more than just a few people, it’s likely that there will be several , building a sophisticated polyrhythm.
+When the project is populated by more than just a few people, it’s likely that there will be several **Heartbeats**, building a sophisticated polyrhythm.
 A well-running project will feel “like an improvisational jazz ensemble” [1].
 Much as the band director may gesture to specific players to invite them to solo or sync up, a project facilitator may craft individual emails to ask someone to lead an activity or invite them to re-engage.
-Two common rhythm components are weekly synchronous meetings with an open agenda, combined with *ad hoc* meetings for focused work on .
+Two common rhythm components are weekly synchronous meetings with an open agenda, combined with *ad hoc* meetings for focused work on **A specific project**.
 The precise details will depend on the degree of integration required by the group.

 #### Rationale